 Mumbai may be the commercial capital of the country, but it doesn’t just draw business travelers.
 Hordes of tourists flock to this city to marvel at its skyscrapers and admire its magnificent historic monuments.
 Mumbai has a lot to offer, beyond the usual tourist attractions, so the next time you are in the city, dig … Continue reading 42 Underrated Attractions Of Mumbai

 As a general belief, the family seems to be a bond that we shouldn’t break but once in a while, it may be required for your own benefit and peace, to keep a distance from a specific relative.
 What is a family?
-In just a few words, the family defines us.
-It's a significant part … Continue reading Don’t Be Afraid To Cut Toxic Family Members Out From Your Life
+A family isn't your blood or DNA.
+In just a few words, the … Continue reading Don’t Be Afraid To Cut Toxic Family Members Out From Your Life

 A recent Facebook post from my friend Archis caught my attention.
 His brother Mayank Bhagwat has done something innovative for Ganesh Festival 2018.
 He has given a heart touching message about organ donation and how it can save multiple lives.
 For those who don't know what this festival is, it's a 10-day Hindu festival celebrated across India dedicated … Continue reading Mumbai Man Spreads Lord Ganesha’s Message For Organ Donation

 Why is color such a powerful force in our lives?
 What effects can it have on our bodies and minds?
 While perceptions of color are somewhat subjective, there are some color effects that have universal meaning.
 Colors in the red area of the color spectrum are known as warm colors and include red, orange, and … Continue reading How Do You Create Different Emotions And Mood Based On Color?